apache/incubator-weex/doc/references/gesture.md

 * `screenX`.
 The X coordinate of the touch point relative to the left edge of the screen.
 * `screenY`.
 The Y coordinate of the touch point relative to the top edge of the screen.

+## Constrain
+Currently, Weex Android do not support listening to gesture on `scroller`, `list` and `webview`, as it would lead a large amount of event conflicting.

 ## How to use

 Example: